dmbarbour/glas/docs/GlasApps.md

 ### Notebook Applications

-I like the idea of building notebook-style applications, where each statement is a little application with its own little GUI.
-These small applications are connected by some means.
-Live coding is implicit: the code for a component is easily edited through the composite GUI view, and edits have immediate consequences.
+I like the idea of building notebook-style applications, where each statement is also an application with its own little GUI.
+Live coding should be implicit, such that code for each component is easily edited through the composite GUI view and has an immediate impact on behavior.
+The applications should be connected by various means, perhaps forming a *Reactive Dataflow Network*.

-An effective model for GUI: The application listens for GUI connections.
-Each GUI connection can request a view, receive rendering data or commands, and support potential interaction with a user.
-This supports multiple users or views of the application, and would also work outside of notebook apps.
-A disadvantage in this case is that the application behavior may change depending on whether a GUI is connected.
-But we can easily add debug views that we guarantee are separated.

-The other concern is how component applications should interact.
-Wiring components together as a process network is one viable option.
-Other options include database, databus, or publish-subscribe.
-It should be feasible to support multiple composition modes, e.g. a process network composite uses wiring, but might contain a process defined via pubsub app composite.
-This would be similar to composing different DSLs.
+The GUI must be efficiently composable, such that a composite application can obtain GUI views from each component application.
+Ideally, we can also support multiple views and concurrent users.
+An API based on serving GUI connections is viable.
+It isn't convenient for a composite to explicitly bind GUI connections to each component application, but we could possibly design a GUI API that supports abstract routing through subchannels.

+Mixing live code with the GUI is also a challenge, made a little more difficult because Glas supports user-defined syntax, graphical programming, and staged metaprogramming.
+Applications shouldn't responsible for rendering or updating their own code, so this feature should mostly be supported via language modules (or associated modules per language).
+But it also constrains the GUI model, at least insofar as we might need to request fine-grained views for component apps.

+A remaining concern is how component applications should communicate, such as manually wiring them together or plugging them into a shared database, databus, or publish-subscribe layer.
+Fortunately, this choice doesn't need to be made up front.
+It is feasible to support multiple heterogeneous types of application components and compositions within a larger application, assuming they all share the GUI effects model and

+### User Interface APIs

+Initial GUI for command line interface applications will likely just be serving HTTP connections.
+But for notebook applications, we might benefit from a higher level API such that we can do more structured composition before converting the GUI to lower level code.
+About the only idea I'm solid on is that processes should accept and 'serve' a GUI connections, without needing an extra step to listen for connections on a specific 'port', e.g. **ui:accept:(as:UIRef)** returning a requested view.

 ### Web Applications

 A promising target for Glas is web applications, compiling applications to JavaScript and using effects oriented around on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.
-Transaction machines should be a good fit for web apps, in theory.
+Transaction machines are a decent fit for web apps.
 And we could also adapt notebook applications to the web target.

 ### Process Networks

 We can model process networks or flow-based programming with a relatively simple effects API for operations on external channels:

 * **c:send:(over:ChannelRef, data:Value)** - write arbitrary data to a named channel.
-Might fail if write buffer is full at start of transaction (to support pushback).
 * **c:recv:(from:ChannelRef)** - read data from a named channel.
-Might fail if read buffer is empty or if next input is not data (see 'accept').
+Fails if read buffer is empty.

-Channel references are local to each process, and are wired externally by a composite process.
-Channel references could be symbolic values indicative of their role, like labeled pins on a circuit board.
-Process networks with a graphical syntax can easily support flow-based programming style.
+Channel references are local to a process, and will be wired externally by a composite process.
+Thus, we would benefit from some metadata or type information about which channels a process uses, and perhaps the datatypes and patterns of use.
+Session types could be useful for this purpose.

-*Aside:* It is feasible to extend the API to support dynamic process networks.
-But I cannot recommend it.
-Much benefit of process networks is the ability to treat software components like hardware (circuit boards) with regards to locality, modularity, replacement, etc..
+Processes can use effects other than sending messages on channels, such as filesystem or physical network access.
+This would require either that the composite process either know all the effects APIs used, so it can rewrite references, or conventions for partitioning references such as adding a prefix that is provided as a static input to each process definition.

+### Dynamic Process Networks and Object Oriented Programming

+A channel essentially enables communication with a remote object, abstracting over latency and routing.
+With dynamic process networks, we can model object oriented software design patterns.
+This would use asynchronous communications under-the-hood, but a program syntax could support synchronous calls then compile down to an asynchronous state machines.
+A syntax could hide the asynchronous mechanisms.
+A viable effects API:

+* **c:send:(data:Value, over:ChannelRef)** - send a value over a channel.
+Return value is unit.
+* **c:recv:(from:ChannelRef)** - receive data from a channel.
+Return value is the data.
+Fails if no input available or if next input isn't data (try 'accept').
+* **c:attach:(over:ChannelRef, chan:ChannelRef, mode:(copy|move|bind))** - send a channel endpoint over another channel.
+Behavior varies depending on mode:
+ * *copy* - a copy of chan is sent (see 'copy')
+ * *move* - chan is detached from calling process (see 'close')
+ * *bind* - new pipe created, move one end, bind other to chan.
+* **c:accept:(from:ChannelRef, as:ChannelRef)** - receive a channel endpoint, locally binding to the 'as' ChannelRef.
+Fails if no input available or if next input is data or if 'as' ref is already bound.
+* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|bind))** - connect two channels such that messages received on one channel are automatically forwarded to the other, and vice versa.
+Behavior varies depending on mode:
+ * *copy* - a copy of the channels is connected; original refs tap communications.
+ * *move* - channels are both detached from calling pocess (see 'close').
+ * *bind* - new pipe is created created, binding two refs.
+Forms a loopback connection.
+* **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel and its future content.
+Both original and copy will recv/accept the same inputs in the same order (transitively copying subchannels).
+Messages sent or subchannels attached to the original copy are both routed to the same destination.
+* **c:close:ChannelRef** - detach from a channel, enabling host to recycle associated resources.
+Messages sent to a closed channel are dropped.
+Fails if ref is not in use.
+Closure can be observed via 'check'.
+* **c:check:ChannelRef** - eventually detect whether a remote endpoint of a channel is closed.
+Fails if the channel is known to have no remote endpoints or pending inputs.
+Otherwise succeeds, returning unit.

+Each object is associated with a channel and is hosted by a process.
+Each method call is reified by a subchannel, such that results are easily routed back to the caller.
+That is, an object will 'accept' a channel per method call, and callers will 'attach' a channel per method call.
+An object can optionally handle requests sequentially or accept concurrent interaction.

+Compared to conventional OOP, performance requires efficient fine-grained concurrency, and we can conveniently extend request-response method call interactions with streaming, promise pipelining, lazy evaluation, multi-step protocols, etc..
+Interfaces might better be described using session types instead of method lists.
+Distributed evaluation is very feasible.

+### Reactive Dataflow Networks

+An intruiging option is to communicate using only ephemeral connections.
+A short lifespan ensures that network connectivity and associated authority is visible, revocable, reactive to changes in code, configuration, or security policies.
+This is a useful guarantee for live coding, debugging, and open systems.
+However, continuous expiration and replacement of ephemeral connections is expensive.

+The cost can be mitigated by abstracting over expiration and replacement, such that we can incrementally compute the dynamic network structure.
+In context of transaction machines, this optimization is feasible if the API supports blind forwarding of data.
+Stable but reconfigurable connections can be represented in the transaction's stable prefix, and connections implicitly break when the transaction fails.

+It is convenient for consistency if communication of data is similar to connections, e.g. represented in a transaction's stable prefix.
+This results in a reactive dataflow networks across process and application boundaries.
+Streaming data and message passing can be modeled above dataflow when needed.

+A viable API:

+* **d:read:(from:DataflowChannel, mode:(list|fork|single))** - read a set of values currently available on a dataflow channel.
+Behavior depends on mode:
+ * *list* - the set should be represented as a sorted list with arbitrary but stable order.
+ * *fork* - returns a non-deterministic choice of value from the set, or fails if no data in set.
+ * *single* - returns the only value from a singleton set, or fails if set is not a singleton.
+* **d:write:(to:DataflowChannel, data:Value)** - add data to a dataflow channel.
+Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative, being read as a set.
+Data implicitly expires from the set if not continuously written.
+* **d:wire:(with:DataflowChannel, and:DataflowChannel)** - temporarily connect two channels, such that data that can be read from each channel is written to the other.
+Also applies transitively to subchannels.
+Wires expire unless continuously maintained.

+A DataflowChannel might be represented by a concrete path, i.e. a `[List, Of, Values]`.
+The list represents hierarchical subchannels.
+Abstract references are neither necessary nor very useful in this case.

+Dataflow channels are duplex by default.
+Reads and writes flow in different directions.
+Subchannels are the basis for fine-grained communication, e.g. a request-response pattern might involve writing a request then reading a subchannel whose name includes the request.
+Type systems can restrict direction of dataflow and use of subchannels.

+A process will generally use a few standard channels, e.g. `[std:in]`, which are wired externally to form a composite process network.
+Standard channels should include a private loopback pair, because this would be very convenient for modeling hierarchical process networks without locally implementing the channels.